Security features of the Okta Browser Plugin

 - In the Windows registry editor, go to [HKEY_CURRENT_USER\Software\AppDataLow\Software\Okta\IE Plugin].

 - Create a DWORD (32-bit) value called SkipCertPinning.

 Disable certificate pinning only for scenarios where orgs are using web proxies to intercept SSL traffic.
 Okta doesn't recommend turning it off for any other scenarios.

 The Okta Browser Plugin checks the strings in your application URL to ensure that they match the strings Okta has in the integration details for that app.
 This matching ensures that Okta submits your credentials to the correct URL.

 |protocol||https||Required||Must be identical.|

 |query parameters||?yoursite=bar&baz=buzz||Optional||The order of your query parameters may vary.|

 Okta Browser Plugin provides anti-phishing protection against non-trusted Okta orgs.
-The plugin trusts the first org you access, and if you access an unrecognized org, a popup appears with a security warning.
-Users are explicitly required to trust the org and give consent before accessing it.
+The plugin trusts the first org that you access.
+If you access an unrecognized org, a security warning appears.
+You're explicitly required to trust the org and give consent before accessing it.

-When creating or changing passwords for your SWA-based applications, Okta Browser Plugin auto-generates a strong password that users can use.
+When you create or change passwords for your SWA-based applications, Okta Browser Plugin auto-generates a strong password.
 This password is automatically saved to your Okta account.